ksdavidc/kyoto-lesson.github.io/junior_coders/lessons/DragonMazePart2.md

     * **Blue Dragon** gets RED message to become visible:
 ![alt-text](images/2020-04-27/Dragon2GetsRedMessage.jpg "Hover text")

-#### See how it works:
+#### The KEY to how it works:
 * Each message has 2 parts, sending and receiving.
+* One character sends.
+The other receives, and acts.
+##### Advanced notes:
-* A character can send more than one message.
+* One character can send more than one message, for example to different characters, or the same character.
 * The same message can go to more than one character, too.
-* This is what is going to happen with the cake, next.
+That is, more than one character can receive the message when it is sent.
+* Sometimes you even send messages to yourself!

 ### Cake Is Touched.
 One Message to Two Characters
 * If something hits the **cake**, all dragons disappear.